IbukunJ/Chapter-4/ch4_431_measurement_validation_bundle_v2/README.md

 Rscript scripts/07_measurement_validation.R
 ```

-The script writes thesis-ready tables to `outputs/tables/` and figures to `outputs/figures/`.
+The script writes tables to `outputs/tables/` and figures to `outputs/figures/`.
 Each Excel output includes a `Data_Dictionary` sheet.

 ## Outputs (filenames)